 If you are thinking about creating an estate plan in Virginia, it’s best to hire a knowledgeable estate planning attorney to draft the proper documents on your behalf.

 Simply put, the sooner you act, the sooner you can relax.
-As we navigate through life, there are ultimately uncertainties we face, but it is best to have a plan that states how and to whom your assets will be distributed after your death.
+As you navigate through life, ultimately there will be uncertainties you will face, but it is best to have a plan that states how and to whom your assets will be distributed after your death.
 Keep in mind — everyone has an estate, whether big or small.
-For instance, your estate can include bank accounts, investments, homes, real estate, vehicles, life insurance, retirement accounts, furniture, and even clothing articles.
+For instance, your estate can include bank accounts, investments, homes, real estate, vehicles, life insurance, furniture, jewelry, and even clothing.

 Fortunately, you can make things easier for the people you love and provide them peace of mind by sitting down with one of our experienced estate law attorneys to craft a plan tailored to your needs, and that keeps the government out of your estate affairs.